themagnifico/cocopi-docs/menus.md

 ## Render a menu in your template

-To render the menu defined in `site/config/menu/main.yaml`, add the following snippet to the desired position in your theme layout file.
+To render the menu defined in `/site/menu/main.yaml`, add the following snippet to the desired position in your theme layout file.

 ```
 @render('main')
 ```

 The default menu renderer also takes an option array to influence the rendering of the markup.
-You cann additional classes on the top level container and define the class for the active menu element.
+You can add additional classes on the top level container and define the class for the active menu element.

 ```
 @menu('main', ['class'=>'uk-navbar-nav', 'activeClass' => 'uk-active'])